Water level can be measured using any one of the methods below: The measurement methods include:

-When connected with a Neon Remote Terminal or Module you can monitor data recorded by the instrument, you can also reprogram the unit, and check the health of the site, all from a web browser on the internet.
+A Water Level Instrument can be equipped with an internal micrologger that can store measured data or connected to a Neon Remote Logger to provide a temporary store of the data until it is transmitted to central Neon sever on a regular basis.
+When connected with a Neon Remote Logger you can monitor data recorded by the instrument and check the health of the site, all from a web browser on the internet.

 |Options for Application Specific Instruments / Inputs||Unidata Part Number||Description|